 Quarterly GDP Compounded Annual Rate of Change

 The standard measure of GDP in the US is expressed as the compounded annual rate of change from one quarter to the next.
-The current real GDP is 2.6 percent (rounded from 2.64 percent).
-But with a per-capita adjustment, the data series is currently at 1.8 percent (rounded from 1.85 percent).
+The current real GDP is 2.2 percent.
+But with a per-capita adjustment, the data series is currently at 1.4 percent.
 Both a 10-year moving average and the slope of a linear regression through the data show that the US economic growth has been slowing for decades.

 How do the two compare, GDP and GDP per capita?
 Here is an overlay of the two in the 21st century.

 To expand on the illustration above: Since 1960 mean (average) GDP is 3.1 percent.
 Mean GDP per capita is 2.1 percent.